jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/workspaces/rgb/lecture_notes.md

 ## Rholang's Fundamentally Different Concurrent Approaches

+In 1988, Robin Milner introduced the pi-calculus as a formal system for modeling concurrent computation.
+The pi-calculus is based on the idea of processes as communicating agents.
+Processes can send and receive messages, and they can synchronize their actions with each other.

+The pi-calculus is a very general model of concurrency, and it has been used to model a wide variety of concurrent systems, including distributed systems, operating systems, and programming languages.

+In the 2000s, Lucius Gregory Meredith and colleagues at Microsoft introduced Rholang as a new process calculus for modeling concurrent systems.
+Rholang is based on the idea of processes, which are concurrent entities that can send and receive messages and perform computations.

+Rholang differs from the pi-calculus in a number of ways.
+First, Rholang processes are explicitly typed, while pi-calculus processes are not.
+Second, Rholang processes can have mutable state, while pi-calculus processes cannot.
+Third, Rholang processes can communicate with each other using asynchronous messages, while pi-calculus processes can only communicate using synchronous messages.

 Rholang's use of processes and asynchronous messages provides a number of advantages over the pi-calculus.
 First, processes are more expressive than pi-calculus processes, because they allow for mutable state and asynchronous communication.
 Second, Rholang's asynchronous communication model is more efficient than the pi-calculus's synchronous communication model.

-## First Class Attributes in Programming Languages
+## First Class Objects in Programming Languages

-The first class attributes of a programming language are those entities that can be treated in the same way as any other value.
+The first class objects of a programming language are those entities that can be treated in the same way as any other value.
 This means that they can be:

 * Passed as arguments to functions.
 * Returned from functions.